Alec Cumming

 Alec Cumming paints the brilliant colour of places visited, dreamed and remembered.
 'My work is a playful, vibrant capturing of moments and adventures.'

-EAAF is also committed to supporting the local artistic community.
-We do this by supporting exhibitions, creating art education opportunities, bringing our members and artists together through events and studio visits and organising selling shows.
+EAAF is committed to supporting the local artistic community.
+We do this by giving grants to exhibitions, creating art education opportunities, bringing our members and artists together through events and studio visits and organising selling shows.

 EAAF is keen to create opportunities for local artists to show and sell their work.
 Every few years we organise an Open Art Show at Norwich Castle which generates income for both the artists and ourselves via commissions and submission fees.
-In 2018 the Open Art Show Inheritance was organised alongside The Square Box on the Hill, an exhibition celebrating the 900 year history of Norwich Castle.
+In 2018 Inheritance was organised alongside The Square Box on the Hill and in 2021, Somewhere Unexpected, was shown alongside a survey of the work of Norwich School painter John Crome.

 Take a look at the work of some of our artist members.
 If you are an artist, EAAF membership entitles you to feature your work here.